obonaventure/mmtp-book/principles.rst

    Openflow

 Finally, there is a third possibility of having different paths between a client and a server equipped with a single network interface.
 Even if the two hosts use a single IP address, the network can provide provide different paths.
-For example, in :numref:`fig-principles-network`, if all the links have the same IGP weight, then the packets sent by :math:`C` could either use the :math:`R1 \rightarrow R3 \rigtharrow R4` or the :math:`R1 \rightarrow R2 \rigtharrow R4` path.
-In addition, technologies such as Openflow, MPLS or IPv6 Segment Routing could also expose the :math:`R1 \rightarrow R3 \rigtharrow R5 \rigtharrow R4` path.
+For example, in :numref:`fig-principles-network`, if all the links have the same IGP weight, then the packets sent by :math:`C` could either use the :math:`R1 \rightarrow R3 \rightarrow R4` or the :math:`R1 \rightarrow R2 \rightarrow R4` path.
+In addition, technologies such as Openflow, MPLS or IPv6 Segment Routing could also expose the :math:`R1 \rightarrow R3 \rightarrow R5 \rightarrow R4` path.

 .. _fig-principles-network:
 .. tikz:: A simple network providing multiple paths between :math:`C` and :math: `S`